turingschool/curriculum/source/projects/idea_box.markdown

 #### Saving

-The first problem in front of us is how to make `Idea#save` work, so instances of `Idea` need access to the db.
+The first problem in front of us is how to make `Idea#save` work, so instances of `Idea` need access to the database.

-Let's give the idea instances a reference to a database:
+Let's define a `database` method that either fetches the database referenced by `@database` or creates a new database named `ideabox`:

 ```ruby
 class Idea